openwisp/openwisp-utils/README.rst

 database backend to implement a workaround for handling `issue with sqlite 3.36 and spatialite 5 <https://code.djangoproject.com/ticket/32935>`_.

-Clean Insights Measurements
+Collection of Usage Metrics
 ---------------------------

-openwisp-utils includes an optional sub-app ``openwisp_utils.measurements``.
+The openwisp-utils module includes an optional sub-app ``openwisp_utils.measurements``.
 This sub-app enables collection of following measurements:

 - OpenWISP Version